discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 ### Cannot get message content / Attempting to access message content without GatewayIntent

-When you receive this warning in your code, that means you tried to acccess the content of a message without the privileged `GatewayIntent.MESSAGE_CONTENT`.
+When you receive this warning, that means you tried to access the content of a message without the privileged `GatewayIntent.MESSAGE_CONTENT`.

 ```
 Attempting to access message content without GatewayIntent.MESSAGE_CONTENT.